lisp-docs/lisp-docs.github.io/docs/contribute/reference-contribute.md

 ## How To Contribute

 Please just do a regular contribution on our [GitHub Repository](https://github.com/lisp-docs/cl-language-reference).

+Please note that this is a **different repository** than the tutorial repository.

 ## Contribution Workflow